Health Care Access

 Why access to health care matters to Houston

 The ability and ease with which we can access high-quality, affordable, and convenient health care is integral to physical, mental, and social well-being.
 Health care access is a broad term that typically includes four main elements: coverage, services, timeliness, and workforce, according to the Agency for Healthcare Research and Quality (AHRQ).
 Coverage refers to the number of people with health insurance.
 Why is access so important in health care?
 People without health insurance, or quality insurance, receive less medical care and less timely care, and have worse health outcomes than those with medical insurance.1 Access to healthcare also includes having a usual place of care and provider, including culturally competent care; and receiving that care at the appropriate time, such as annual screenings and check-ups and monitoring and treating chronic diseases.
-Finally, access includes the sufficient presence and availability of providers in close proximity, as transportation can be a barrier, particularly among more rural communities.2 Improving access to health care is one important aspect of addressing the social determinants of health and reducing health disparities across race/ethnicity, income groups, and rural-urban areas.
+Finally, access includes the sufficient presence and availability of providers in close proximity, as transportation can be a barrier, particularly among more rural communities.2 Improving access to health care is one important aspect of addressing the non-medical drivers of health and reducing health disparities across race/ethnicity, income groups, and rural-urban areas.

 The more we understand the challenges our neighbors face in accessing health care within the Greater Houston health care system, the more we can work to increase access and improve health outcomes in our region.